 We expect we will need additional financing to execute our business plan and fund operations, which additional financing may not be available on reasonable terms or at all.
-As of March 31, 2023, we had total assets of approximately \$18.2 million and working capital of approximately \$12.4 million.
-As of March 31, 2023, our liquidity included approximately \$12.2 million of cash and cash equivalents.
-As of the date of this report, we believe that we will need additional capital to fund our operations over the twelve months from the date of this report.
+Our consolidated financial statements have been prepared assuming that we will continue as a going concern.
+Our ability to continue as a going concern will require us to obtain additional capital to fund our operations over the twelve months from the date of this report.
+As of September 30, 2023, we had total assets of approximately \$14.9 million and working capital of approximately \$9.8 million.
+As of September 30, 2023, our liquidity included approximately \$9.7 million of cash and cash equivalents.
 We intend to seek additional funds through various financing sources, including the sale of our equity and debt securities, licensing fees for our technology and codevelopment and joint ventures with industry partners, with a preference towards licensing fees for our technology and co-development and joint ventures with industry partners.
 In addition, we will consider alternatives to our current business plan that may enable to us to achieve revenue producing operations and meaningful commercial success with a smaller amount of capital.
 However, there can be no guarantees that such funds will be available on commercially reasonable terms, if at all.
 If such financing is not available on satisfactory terms, we may be unable to further pursue our business plan and we may be unable to continue operations, in which case you may lose your entire investment.
+Obtaining additional financing contains risks. including: